Why are My Hydrangea Leaves Turning Brown?

 - Evaluate the Soil pH: Expert gardeners know that hydrangeas produce blue flowers in acidic soil and pink in alkaline soil.
 If the color is off, test the soil pH and adjust accordingly.
 Use aluminum sulfate to acidify the soil for blue blooms.

 - Inspect for Pests and Diseases: We already said that insects or diseases can cause browning.
 So, check for signs of aphids, spider mites, or fungal infections.
-Remove insects by hand or using the force of water hose.
+Remove insects by hand or using the force of a water hose.
 Check for the sign that attracts the insects and get rid of the source.

 - Consider the Environment: Excessive heat, sunlight, and winds can stress hydrangeas.
 Even the hydrangea blooms turn brown for this issue.
 So, provide shade or protection as needed.